Tom Burke (actor): Career

 Burke's first role was as Roland in 1999's Dragonheart: A New Beginning, a direct-to-video sequel of the 1996 film Dragonheart.
-That year he appeared in an episode of the series Dangerfield and the television movie All the King's Men.
-After graduating from RADA, he started working steadily in television, film and theatre.
+That year he appeared in an episode of the series Dangerfield and the television film All the King's Men.

 Television

 His first television part after drama school was Syd in the Paul Abbott thriller series State of Play, starring John Simm, Bill Nighy and James McAvoy.
-In 2004 he played Lee in TV film Bella and the Boys.
-In 2005 he played the 20-year-old version of Giacomo Casanova's son, Giac, in the television adaptation of Casanova, starring David Tennant and Peter O'Toole.
+In 2004, he played Lee in the television film Bella and the Boys.
+In 2005, he played the 20-year-old version of Giacomo Casanova's son, Giac, in the television adaptation of Casanova, starring David Tennant and Peter O'Toole.

-In 2006, he played Dr. John Seward in the TV film Dracula.
-In 2007 he played Napoleon Bonaparte in an episode of BBC's docudrama Heroes and Villains and had a small part as a book publisher in the satirical drama The Trial of Tony Blair.
-In 2009 he played Lieutenant Race in an episode of the 12th series of Agatha Christie's Poirot.
-In 2011 he played Bentley Drummle in two episodes of BBC's adaptation of Charles Dickens' Great Expectations.
-In 2012 he became a regular cast member in the second series of BBC Two's The Hour as journalist Bill Kendall.
+In 2006, he played Dr. John Seward in the television film Dracula.
+In 2007, he played Napoleon Bonaparte in an episode of the BBC's docudrama Heroes and Villains and had a small part as a book publisher in the satirical drama The Trial of Tony Blair.
+In 2009, he played Lieutenant Race in an episode of the 12th series of Agatha Christie's Poirot.

+In 2011, he played Bentley Drummle in two episodes of the BBC's adaptation of Charles Dickens' Great Expectations.
+In 2012, he became a regular cast member in the second series of BBC Two's The Hour as journalist Bill Kendall.
 From 2014 to 2016, he played Athos on the BBC One series The Musketeers, an adaptation of Alexandre Dumas' The Three Musketeers.
-He also plays Cormoran Strike in the BBC miniseries Strike, based on the detective novels of Robert Galbraith; and Rebrov in Sky TV's The Lazarus Project which will air in the U.S. on the TNT cable network.
+He also plays Cormoran Strike in the BBC miniseries Strike, based on the detective novels of Robert Galbraith, and Rebrov in Sky TV's The Lazarus Project, which will air in the U.S. on the TNT cable network.
+He played Father Derek 'Dazzle' Jennings, Princess Margaret's friend, in The Crown.